Ayush080105/Interview_Prep_Assistant/README.md

+Sure!
+Here's a `README.md` for your **Interview Preparation AI** project:

+---

-🎯 Interview Preparation AI
+# 🎯 Interview Preparation AI

-An interactive AI-powered assistant built using Streamlit and LangChain to help users practice for job interviews.
-The app generates dynamic questions, evaluates your answers, and suggests improvements — making your preparation smarter and more effective.
+An interactive AI assistant built with **Streamlit** and **LangChain** to help users prepare for technical or behavioral job interviews.
+The app generates tailored questions, evaluates user responses, and suggests improved answers using advanced LLM-based chains.

+## 🚀 Features

+- 📌 Choose a job role and question type (technical or behavioral)
+- 🤖 AI-generated interview questions based on your role
+- 📝 Input your answers directly in the app
+- ✅ Get real-time evaluation of your answers
+- 💡 Receive AI-suggested better answers for continuous learning
+- 🔁 Continue the interview with multiple rounds

+## 🛠️ Tech Stack

+- **Streamlit** – for building the interactive web UI
+- **LangChain** – for chaining LLM-based question generation, evaluation, and answer improvement
+- **LLMs** – used through LangChain chains for generating questions, evaluating responses, and suggesting improvements

 📂 Project Structure
 bash